Queens College Orchestra

 The saxophone ensemble is a conducted group of 8-14 saxophones ranging from sopranino to bass.
 A vast range of music is played, including transcriptions and original works spanning traditional to contemporary styles.
 Students have the opportunity to play different size saxophones as well as performing conducted music without part doubling.
 The ensemble performs each semester and is conducted by Paul Cohen.

-Queens College Opera Studio
+Queens College Opera

-Admission to Opera Studio is by audition.
+Admission to the Opera is by audition.